 If it’s just a normal email from your Gmail inbox, you could do all that you do.
 You just forgot to add value to that outgoing email.
 Here are some ideas for you to include value in normal, everyday emails.

 Did you know that the easiest, simplest, and the quickest way to add value to your emails is to actually let your personality come through your writing?
 While most of us focus on “showing personality” through our videos, blogs, and on social media, we don’t really give much thought to the everyday emails that you’d use for communication.

 Since follow-up emails are moneymakers, these pieces of communication should look and feel the part.
 Wistia.com, a video-hosting service, is a good example of how to keep emails and any other piece of content lively, engaging, informative, and fun.

 Show quirkiness in business

 Quirky is profitable.
 Businesses are boring.
 You got to change that, especially for your business emails such as proposals, follow-ups, and the string of communications that are a part of your workflow.
+And maybe make your business proposals look more professional as well.
 Start your emails with “Hey [client name]” and end them with:

 - “Tipping a glass for your business”

 - “Signing off with a smile, a bow, and a wave of hand”

 - Go crazy.
 Make it big.